COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Enhancing Helpfulness Prediction with Reason Definitions

-We generate and optimize reason definitions following the first two steps in \Cref{fig:framework}: (1) \textit{Seed reason definition generation} and (2) \textit{Reason definition optimization}.
-In the first step, we follow~\citet{peskine-etal-2023-definitions} and randomly sample 40 instances for each category.
-We then prompt the \gptfouro model to generate candidate definitions (see \Cref{tab:gen_def} in Appendix for detailed prompts).\footnote{Since a single sample may have multiple reason labels, we perform an additional check to ensure that each sample appears only within the same category to encourage diversity.}
+We automatically generate and optimize reason definitions following the first two steps in \Cref{fig:framework}: (1) \textit{Seed reason definition generation}; and (2) \textit{Reason definition optimization}.
+In the first step, we follow~\citet{peskine-etal-2023-definitions} and randomly sample 40 instances per helpfulness reason category.
+We then prompt the \gptfouro model\footnote{Detailed model version: \href{https://platform.openai.com/docs/models/gpt-4o}{gpt-4o-2024-08-06}.} to generate an initial ``seed'' version of the definitions based on the sampled candidate instances (see Appendix \Cref{tab:gen_def} for detailed prompts to generate seed definitions).\footnote{Since a single sample may have multiple reason labels, we perform an additional check to ensure that each sample appears only within the same category to encourage diversity.} In the second step, we employ \promptagent~\citep{wang2024promptagent}, a Monte Carlo Tree Search (MCTS)-based automatic prompt optimization framework, to refine the initial definitions.

-In the second step, we employ \promptagent~\citep{wang2024promptagent}, a Monte Carlo Tree Search (MCTS)-based automatic prompt optimization framework, to refine the initial definitions. \promptagent adopts an iterative refinement process that emulates how human experts strategically craft superior prompts, implemented through an MCTS-based planning mechanism.
-Each refined prompt corresponds to a new state in the search space, obtained by the refiner agent model through feedback collected from a feedback agent model. \promptagent relies on the MCTS state–action value function to estimate the potential reward of each state.
+\promptagent adopts an iterative refinement process that emulates how human experts strategically craft effective prompts, using an MCTS-based planning mechanism.
+Each refined prompt corresponds to a new state in the search space, obtained by the refiner agent model through feedback collected from the feedback agent model. \promptagent relies on the MCTS state–action value function to estimate the reward of each state.
 MCTS iteratively performs four key operations—selection, expansion, simulation, and backpropagation—until a predefined number of iterations is reached.
 The highest-reward trajectory is then selected to produce the final refined prompt.
-We initialize the process with the seed definitions generated in step~(1) and run \promptagent using a definition-refinement feedback loop.
+We initialize the process with the seed definitions obtained from step~(1) in~\Cref{fig:framework} and run adapted \promptagent using a definition-refinement feedback loop.

+To evaluate the impact of incorporating generated definitions, we perform zero-shot prompting with \llama and \mistral for both helpfulness and reason prediction. \Cref{tab:add_def_results} reports results for the vanilla setting, as well as for models integrated with seed and optimized definitions.
+We observe substantial F1 improvements in both helpfulness and reason prediction when adding seed definitions (on average around 15\%), with further gains after definition optimization, indicating that refined definitions provide additional benefits.